-This newly released Hubble images shows starburst galaxy Messier 94, which is roughly 16 million light-years away.
+This newly released Hubble image shows the starburst galaxy Messier 94, which is roughly 16 million light-years away.

 This image shows the galaxy Messier 94, which lies in the small northern constellation of the Hunting Dogs.